The Birth-Mark: Character analysis

 Aylmer is a scientist and husband to Georgiana.
 Robert B. Heilman suggests that Aylmer has taken science as his religion and that Aylmer’s views on "the best that the Earth could offer" is "inadequate".
 Heilman further says that "the mistake Aylmer makes" is the "critical problem" with the story, in that he has "apotheosized science".

-Georgiana is the wife of Aylmer and, as Sarah Bird Wright puts it, the "doomed heroine" of the story.
+Georgiana is married to Aylmer and, as Sarah Bird Wright puts it, the "doomed heroine" of the story.
 Georgiana agrees to allow Aylmer to experiment on her in an attempt to remove her birthmark—which turns out to be a fatal decision.
 Wright quotes Millicent Bell's thoughts on Georgiana's final words by saying they are "indicative of Hawthorne’s struggle with romanticism... he yearns to depict life as found".

 Aminadab, Aylmer's laboratory assistant, is described as being short and bulky with a shaggy appearance; Aylmer addresses him as "thou human machine" and "thou man of clay."
 Wright refers to Nancy Bunge's observation that "because Aminadab possesses vast physical strength and 'earthiness' he undertakes to perform unpleasant tasks in order to free Aylmer to 'cultivate delusions of transcendence'".
 Judith Fetterley suggests that "Aminadab symbolizes the earthly, physical, erotic self that has been split apart from Aylmer".
-Critic Evan Lang Pandya contends that Aminadab, whose characterization hearkens after that of the Greek god Hephaestus, represents pagan elements in Puritan New England culture.

 Adaptation

-The story was adapted into a one-act opera by Jean Eichelbarger Ivey, written between 1980 and 1982.
+The story was adapted into a one-act opera by Jean Eichelberger Ivey, written between 1980 and 1982.

+In 1987, it was adapted as a 30-minute short film by Jay Woelfel, which went on to garner two Emmys and an Obie award in 1993, after debuting on PBS.